-In this paper, a special emphasis is given to the role of jointing, bench height and delay in blast rounds, the three major parameters in blast design.
 Detonation of an explosive charge confined in a blasthole releases a vast amount of chemical energy, which is then transformed into gaseous energy.
 This gaseous energy exerts an enormous amount of pressure on the blasthole wall.
-This pressure results in the generation of carrying shock shockwaves energy.
-According to Sadwin and Junk (1965).[1] the explosive can be categorized in this phase by two pressures:
+This pressure results in the generation of shockwaves carrying shock energy.
+According to Sadwin and Junk (1965), the explosive can be categorised in this phase by two pressures:

-- (1) Detonation pressure: dynamic pressure associated with the detonation wave. - (2) Explosive pressure: pressure developed when the explosive reacts to produce gaseous products.
+- Detonation Pressure: Dynamic pressure associated with the detonation wave. - Explosive Pressure: Pressure developed when the explosive reacts to produce gaseous products.